jaycoolslm/hardhat-hts-sc/README.md

 ## 3. Set Up Wallets

 Before we can interact with a contract, we need a wallet.
-We'll walk you through setting up an Ethers wallet and connecting it to the Hardhat network.
+We'll walk you through setting up an Hedera wallet and connecting it to the Hardhat network.

 ## 4. Write Script

 Next, we'll write a script that deploys our contract.
 This script will import our wallet and contract, connect to the network, and then deploy the contract.

-## 5. Run Script
+## 5. Run Test

 We'll then run the script using Hardhat's task runner.
-By running `npx hardhat run <script>`, Hardhat will execute our script and deploy our contract to the network.
+By running `npx hardhat test`, Hardhat will execute our script and deploy our contract to the network.

 ## 6. Check Hashscan

 Finally, after deployment, we will verify the contract's existence on the network using Hashscan.

-Stay tuned to the [Hashgraph Hub YouTube channel](<insert youtube channel link>) for more episodes in our Hedera Smart Contract Basics series.
+Stay tuned to the [Hashgraph Hub YouTube channel](https://www.youtube.com/@hashgraphhub) for more episodes in our Hedera Smart Contract Basics series.
 Happy coding!
-# hardhat-hts-sc